Koha-Community/kohadocs/source/acquisitions.rst

    -  You will be presented with an empty form to fill in all of the necessary details about the item you are ordering.

+      **Note**

+      If the default form does not have catalog details fields necessary to place an order, enable the :ref:`UseACQFrameworkForBiblioRecords` preference which will allow the ACQ MARC framework to customize the display of fields when ordering.

 -  If you want to search other libraries for an item to purchase, you can use the 'From an external source' option that will allow you to order from a MARC record found via a Z39.50 search.